yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ## Traits

-Attributes can also be used in traits as well.
-This can be useful for reusing the same set of properties with identical
+Attributes can also be used in traits.
+It might come in handy for reusing the same set of properties with identical
 rules:

 ```php